Baked Fish Fillets with Mushroom Stuffing

 For this you need two Dover soles, boned, skinned and cut into fillets, or plaice fillets if you want a less expensive dish.

-This recipe is from Delia's Complete Cookery Course and the Illustrated Cookery Course Serves 3-4
+This recipe is from Delia's Complete Cookery Course.
+Serves 3-4

 First of all melt half the butter and all the oil together in a pan and fry the onion gently until soft and golden.